haidouks/config-server/ReadMe.md

 ## How to run?

-### Requirements
+### Prerequisites

->If you use `cnsn/config-server` base image, all requirements are already installed inside this docker image.
+>There is no prerequisites for `cnsn/config-server` base image, all requirements are already installed inside docker image.

->If you want to run config-server out side of containers, first thing you need is Powershell Core(>6.0).
-Then you need to install `git` and be able to reach repos defined in Powershell Gallery.

->When you start `config-server.ps1` for the first time, following modules will be installed from Powershell Gallery if they are not installed already:
+>If you want to run config-server out of container, first thing you need is Powershell Core (PS > 6.0).
+Also `git` should be installed and finally config-server should be able to reach repos defined in Powershell Gallery.
+When you start `config-server.ps1` for the first time, following modules will be installed from Powershell Gallery if they are not installed already:

 * Powershell-Yaml (Powershell Module)
 * Pode (Powershell Module)